 - Malin Head, Donegal

-Wild Atlantic Way passport – Each discovery point along the route has a unique stamp which can be collected in the WAW Passport.
+Wild Atlantic Way passport – Each discovery point along the route has a unique stamp that can be collected in the WAW Passport.
 This is a unique way of recording your journey along the world’s longest coastal touring route.
 The passport is a great way to get kids interested in the different points along the way, but that’s not to say this isn’t for adults as well.

 If you’d like to start collecting your passport stamps along the Wild Atlantic Way, then grab this passport from An Post before you go.
 It costs just €10 plus postage and packaging, or you can buy it in any post office along the route.

 Each stamp is available from the post offices along the way so remember to stop and get your passport stamped before you move on!
 If you miss a few you can pop into larger tourist offices in the bigger towns and cities and catch up.
 Just be aware that post offices close from Saturday afternoons and the tourist offices are generally closed on Sundays.
-You can check opening times of post offices in the areas you will be visiting on the An Post website.
+You can check the opening times of post offices in the areas you will be visiting on the An Post website.

 Wild Atlantic Way distances – Do not underestimate the distances between places along the Wild Atlantic Way.
-Although Ireland is a relatively small country, because this route follows smaller coastal roads and weaves and winds its way along them, distances can be deceptively longer than you initially think.
+Although Ireland is a relatively small country, because this route follows smaller coastal roads and weaves and winds its way along with them, distances can be deceptively longer than you initially think.
 For this reason, I am including distances and an estimate of the time it will take to drive from point A to point B without stops to give you an idea of how long each day will be.
 This will help you plan your stops and day better.

-Hiking the Wild Atlantic Way – There are lots of mountains, hills and ridges along the Wild Atlantic Way and if you enjoy hiking, then you will find plenty of opportunity to do it.
+Hiking the Wild Atlantic Way – There are lots of mountains, hills and ridges along the Wild Atlantic Way and if you enjoy hiking, then you will find plenty of opportunities to do it.
 Just add sufficient time to your itinerary for it though, especially if you are planning on following this Wild Atlantic Way itinerary.

 Be aware that some hiking mountains are for more experienced hikers and make sure you go prepared for all types of weather.
 And ensure you have the correct footwear too.